Associate degree in nursing program guide

-Online courses are perfect for those who want to become a registered nurse but don’t have the time or resources.
-These programs are much more flexible, helping students to work them around their commitments.
+Online programs are perfect for those who want to become a registered nurse but don’t have the time or resources.
+These programs are much more flexible, helping students to work around their commitments.
 As you don’t have to commute for an online program, you can also save yourself some time and money.
 However, online courses are not useful for people who struggle to self-motivate and need more guidance from lecturers to learn.

 Hybrid programs can be a good option for those who learn better in person but do not have the time and money to attend in-person classes.
 These courses are a blend of online and offline lectures, meaning some lessons will be pre-recorded while others require you to travel to campus.

 Associate degrees in nursing are traditionally taught in person.
 If you enjoy structure and routine, you would be well suited to an offline ADN program.
 Having a hands-on learning experience also means your questions can be answered immediately and you can build a better relationship with your lecturers.
-However, in-person programs are often more expensive and time consuming, making them inaccessible to people with busy lifestyles or many responsibilities.
+However, in-person programs are often more expensive and time-consuming, making them inaccessible to people with busy lifestyles or many responsibilities.